Alaska Northern Lights

 The best time to see the Alaska Northern Lights is late at night or early in the morning.
 You should also try to go to some place when lights from the city will not affect the sky.
 The best months to observe the auroras are September, October, February and March.

 Check your calendar for dates when there will be a new moon during one of these months.
 Look for glowing and dancing curtains of light in the sky on these days.
-Common colors found lighting up the sky by the auroras are green, pink, yellow and orange.
-The most common color is green and red is the rarest.

 More Planet Earth Links

-Earths Crust Find out where the newest crust on our planet forms and which type of crust is the oldest.
+Mid-Atlantic Ridge Find out where the newest crust on our planet forms and which type of crust is the oldest.

-Earths Core Find out how scientists use earthquake waves to study the Earth's core.
+Earth has two cores Find out how scientists use earthquake waves to study the Earth's core.

 Earths Atmosphere Find out how the layers above Earth have formed and their importance to life on our planet.